-Sometimes we find ourselves in a work situation or project where the song in our heart has died or has been replaced by a weary sighing or, even worse, a growl-y grumbling.
+Sometimes we find ourselves in a work situation or project where the song in our heart has died.
+Or, it's been replaced by a weary sighing or, even worse, a growl-y grumbling.
 We don't feel like whistling or singing anymore.

 Maybe that's the time when we need to stop and think about what we do every day; maybe we need to re-consider the current path we're traveling on.